 So you’ve been at your company for a couple of years.
 Your parents tell you to stick around for another five, but other people in tech - and your adventurous self - tell you it’s about time to learn something new.
 What if you could do both?
 The most common path to take in order to learn something new, advance your career, increase your salary or simply Change Things Up A Bit involves leaving your company for something else.
 This is especially true in tech.
 (Sadly, the salary part is especially true in tech; to the point where just about the only way to get a raise is to say that you’re leaving for a better deal, and either take the deal or the inevitable counter-offer from your current workplace.
 Not cool.)

-Restlessness isn’t all bad
+Restlessness isn’t all bad Link to heading

 After about two years @ Vipps, I honestly almost left.
 I had learned a lot from a lot of great people, and I had made some cool stuff that I’m still quite proud of (and a few things that make me cringe a bit).
 But I’m more of a pioneer than a maintainer, and my need for adventure kept rising, and it felt like I could do most of my day-to-day work half asleep.
 I missed the thrill of being in over my head, fighting to learn and fighting to work fast enough and good enough to keep up.
 At the time I was taking point on both recruiting and onboarding new Golang developers, and I also had gathered a few interesting programming books for both new and seasoned developers.
 As I skimmed through Lex Sheehan’s “Learning Functional Programming in Go” (which – spoiler alert – basically tells you all the ways in which Golang is not suited for functional programming…), I somehow got caught up in the concept of Tail-call optimization.
 I did an unnerving amount of research and tried to find a sane, popular and useful programming language that did elegantly support this.
 I found Kotlin.

 Let’s learn something new!
+Link to heading

 Before I knew it, I had applied for a position as an Android Developer.
 Where? @ Vipps.
 The thrill was back, but my friends were still nearby, as well as some of Norway’s finest Android guys.
 I got to know new people, but we didn’t start completely from scratch.
 I got to do something other and learn something completely new, but – and this is quite an interesting part – I was still treated like a senior developer.
 I had a track record at the company that gave me a head start I would have completely missed out on if I left.
 True, I could have taken on a position more similar to the one I had, but that would sort of defeat the purpose of changing jobs in the first place.
 When transferring within the company, it turned out, I could make an even bigger change.
 Trust was established, and we shared both history and values.